puppetlabs/puppet-docs/source/pe/3.7/quick_writing_windows.markdown

 During this exercise, you will create a class called `critical_policy` that will manage a collection of important settings and options in your Windows registry, most notably the legal caption and text users will see before the login screen.

-1. **On the puppet master**, make sure you're still in the modules directory, `cd /etc/puppetlabs/puppet/modules`, and then run `mkdir -p critical_policy/manifests` to create the new module directory and its manifests directory.
+1. **On the Puppet master**, make sure you're still in the modules directory, `cd /etc/puppetlabs/puppet/modules`, and then run `mkdir -p critical_policy/manifests` to create the new module directory and its manifests directory.
 2. Use your text editor to create and open the `critical_policy/manifests/init.pp` file.
-3. Edit the init.pp file so it contains the following puppet code, and then save it and exit the editor:
+3. Edit the init.pp file so it contains the following Puppet code, and then save it and exit the editor:

         class critical_policy {